pylhc/pylhc.github.io/docs/measurements/procedures/rigid_waist_shift.md

 Since the triplet knob for a unit setting of +$1$ is the exact opposite magnet powering of the knob for a unit setting of -$1$, only a single triplet knob per IP has been added to LSA, which can then be trimmed with a factor of $\pm1$.
 On the other hand, the re-matching quadrupole knobs are specific to a given direction of the shift, so two of them per IP (one per direction) were added to LSA, with the *pos* and *neg* suffixes.
+These should always be trimmed with a factor of $1$.

 As a consequence, respect the following rules when applying the knobs below:

  - When trimming the triplet knob with a factor of +$1$, use the *pos* re-matching quadrupoles knob.
  - When trimming the triplet knob with a factor of -$1$, use the *neg* re-matching quadrupoles knob.

-??? example "LSA Triplets Knobs"
+??? info "LSA Triplets Knobs"

     |  IP   |                        Knob Name                         |
     | :---: | :------------------------------------------------------: |
     |  IP1  | LHCBEAM/MD_ATS_2020-05_04_BX_RigidWaistShift_Triplet_IP1 |
     |  IP5  | LHCBEAM/MD_ATS_2020-05_04_BX_RigidWaistShift_Triplet_IP5 |

-??? example "LSA Independent Quadrupoles Knobs"
+??? info "LSA Independent Quadrupoles Knobs"

     |  Beam  |  IP   |                      Knob Name                      |
     | :----: | :---: | :-------------------------------------------------: |